volarjs/vscode-typescript-web/README.md

 - This extension will download all `.d.ts` files that are directly and indirectly referenced from your project.
 If network usage is a problem to you, please don't install this extension.

-- Auto fetching `.d.ts` is only supported for `vscode.dev`, but does not support for `github.dev` since Content Security Policy.
+- Auto acquire `.d.ts` is only supported for `vscode.dev`, but does not support for `github.dev` since Content Security Policy.

 Try it: https://vscode.dev/github/johnsoncodehk/volar-starter